rangle/ngCourse2/handout/09-routing.md

 Angular 2 supports LocationStrategy which is responsible for representing and reading route state from the browser's URL.
 Angular provides two strategies: HashLocationStrategy (default) and PathLocationStrategy.
 They both use location service under the hood.
 Applications should use the Router or Location services to interact with application route state.

-* HashLocationStrategy is a LocationStrategy used to configure the Location service to represent its state in the hash fragmentof the browser's URL.
+* HashLocationStrategy is a LocationStrategy used to configure the Location service to represent its state in the hash fragment of the browser's URL.
 For instance, if you call location.go('/foo'), the browser's URL will become example.com/#/foo.

-Below Code shows how to configure HashLocationStrategy
+The following code shows how to configure HashLocationStrategy
 ```javascript
 import {RouterApp} from './router-app/router-app';
 export function main() {